SamirTalwar/monospacedmonologues.com/content/posts/2016-03-30--docker-part-fourteen--behave-like-a-process.md

 I was going to write a long post on all the different ways in which stopping your container can go wrong, but it turns out Brian DeHamer beat me to it and did a much better job than I could.
 I'd recommend reading the article, [Gracefully Stopping Docker Containers][].

-But for completeness' sake, I'd like to apply the advice in that article to my pet project, [*bemorerandom.com*][bemorerandom.com].
+But for completeness' sake, I'd like to apply the advice in that article to my pet project, [_bemorerandom.com_][bemorerandom.com].

-[Gracefully Stopping Docker Containers]: https://www.ctl.io/developers/blog/post/gracefully-stopping-docker-containers/
+[gracefully stopping docker containers]: https://www.ctl.io/developers/blog/post/gracefully-stopping-docker-containers/
 [bemorerandom.com]: https://github.com/SamirTalwar/bemorerandom.com

 <!--more-->

 ---

-Here's what happens when I terminate the *bemorerandom.com* API service:
+Here's what happens when I terminate the _bemorerandom.com_ API service:

     $ docker stop bemorerandomcom_api_1
     <tick>